aslotte/aslotte.github.io/_posts/2020-03-12-ml-net-with-azure-stream-analytics.md

 ]
 ```

 To define an input, right-click on the input folder and select to add a new item.
-In the list that appears, select to add a local input.
+In the list that appears, select to add a `Local Input`.
 Once added, double-click on the newly added file to define name, type and path to the local JSON file we will be using:

 ![](/images/post-images/localinput.jpg)